 Sometimes you just need to make something so old-fashioned that it screams joy.
 And bourbon.
 And berries.
 Start planning a picnic today just so you can make this.
-For my gluten-free girlfriends (aka my GF GFs), there are substitutes listed just for you.
 Because I love you.

 - 1 c. butter, softened